The 3 Investment Criteria Venture Capitalists Use to Screen Deal Flow

 While this post is primarily intended for Investors making their way into VC, it also highlights why startup Founders should do their homework before contacting potential Investors: browse VC firms' websites, examine portfolios, read their blog posts, follow investors on Twitter or LinkedIn, and leverage resources like my newsletter and Crunchbase.
 However, they need to be mindful of potential discrepancies between what Investors say and their actual investments, making it even more critical to carefully evaluate their portfolios.

-I also discuss examples of investment strategies for a16z, Initialized Capital, and Cowboy Ventures.
+In the webinar, I also discuss examples of investment strategies for a16z, Initialized Capital, and Cowboy Ventures.

 #2.
 Team Fit With The Execution Challenges